nadethoughts/Aetheria/Campaigns/Nimble/PCs/Rowan Hearthboro (Ramsey).md

 - Healed and welcomed [[World/Characters/Scritch|Scritch]], the kobold the party had released near Clackston.
 - Interposed to protect Scritch during the forest ambush.
 - Confronted Rubius after the axe drove him to attack Alder and pressed Alder to explain his patron.
+- Survived being grappled in a war warg's jaws and killed it by driving his spear through the roof of its mouth.

 ## Current Hooks
 - Rowan is a natural voice for honoring the Erie dead, warning survivors, and protecting bystanders.